Are Out-of-Pocket Costs A Barrier to Care?

 Provide Out-of-Pocket Examples and Education

 People are confused about deductibles, co-payments, maximum out-of-pocket costs, and other terms.
-Give employees examples of out-of-pocket costs for common procedures to help employees more accurately envision the actual costs they need to plan for financially.
+Give employees examples of out-of-pocket costs for common procedures.
+This helps employees more accurately envision the actual costs they need to plan for financially.
 These examples should include routine, preventive care that is typically fully covered, and examples that may vary based on whether the employee has met their maximum out-of-pocket costs.
-Ongoing educational sessions and planning tools offered in the workplace may also help employees plan for out-of-pocket costs over the course of the year, not just at open enrollment periods.
+Ongoing educational sessions and planning tools may also help employees plan for out-of-pocket costs over the course of the year, not just at open enrollment periods.

 Consider providing financial planning support to help people understand how to meet their deductible.
 Discuss automatic withdrawals from their paychecks to be deposited into their HSA and the amount needed to hit the deductible.
 And how important emergency savings can be.
 An estimated 41% of adults face healthcare debt, ranging from under $500 (16%) to $10,000 or more (12%), according to a 2022 Kaiser Family Foundation report.
 Help your employees avoid it.